28 March 2022 | Financial Planning & Analysis

 So, the short of it is this:

-Cash flow projections are important for founders to use and understand because, unlike other financial reports and statements, they tell you exactly what you’ve got in the bank, what you’ve got coming in, and what you’ve got going out, so you can make accurate, informed decisions and ensure you meet important financial obligations like employee salaries and debt repayments.
+Even a basic cash flow projection is important for businesses to use and understand because, unlike other financial reports and statements, they tell you exactly what your cash levels are, what you’ve got coming in, and what you’ve got going out.

 How to Create a Cash Flow Projection in 5 Steps

-1. Start with Your Opening Balance
+1. Start with Your Opening Cash Balance

-2. Calculate your receivables
+2. Calculate Your Receivables

 Here’s where to pull this data from: